sagarlimbu0/My_project/README.md

 # My_project
-I have worked on some of the datasets found online.
-I will try to analyze the datasets or topics where I am interested.
-The projects include the projects from Data Science bootcamp.
+I have been working on some of the datasets found online.
+I also perform webscraping task to extract unstructured data and transform into clean datasets.
+I perform analysis on the datasets or topics where I am interested.